amyfinck/CSC305_Assignment3/README.md

 as a sphere intersecting the image plane, or a light source being inside an intersected sphere.
 As a result, all of my images render as expected and appear identical to the test keys.

+## Libraries
+I used glm for this assignment.
+It has been directly added in the `/external` directory to avoid installation issues.

 ## Usage
 To compile the program, run `make` in the root directory.
 Alternatively, run `g++ -std=c++11 raytrace.cpp -o RayTracer.exe` to compile